j-tirelli/Bullseye/README.md

 # Bullseye
-Bullseye is an ecommerce home-goods single page application that was designed handle a high amount of traffic through horizontal scaling. for .
+Bullseye is an ecommerce home-goods single page application that was designed handle a high amount of traffic through horizontal scaling.
 The user interface allows users to peruse items for sale and get recommendations from similiar items as well as review products.

 ## Team Members